-- The application for a Premises Licence; - The representation; - Whether or not the application should be granted; and - The conditions to be attached to the Premises Licence (if granted).
+- The application for a premises licence; - The representation;

+- Whether or not the application should be granted (and if granted, whether in part or whole); and - The conditions to be attached to the premises licence (if granted).

-6. THE POLICY & GUIDANCE
+7. THE POLICY & GUIDANCE